Fireworks could be banned again in Waterloo ahead of Fourth of July

 "I just think we’ve had experience with fireworks, we’ve begged people to be responsible — it hasn’t worked out the way we want it to," Klein said.
 "I’m asking for a little mercy on our people."

-Klein acknowledged that people will set off fireworks anyway.
-But she said a ban would take away people's uncertainty about complaining to police about the explosives.
+Klein acknowledged people will set off fireworks anyway.
+But she said a ban would take away people's uncertainty about complaining to police.

 "I don’t know if it’s because people were expressing some of their COVID isolation, manifesting by blowing things up," Grieder said.
 "But a lot of people told me that last year was worse than it has ever been."

-Waterloo first banned setting off fireworks in 2017, after Iowa law changed to let the materials be bought and displayed.
+Waterloo first approved a ban on setting off fireworks in 2017 after Iowa law changed to allow their sale and use.
 The City Council decided in 2019 to allow people to use fireworks during designated times from July 3-5 annually.
 The city then saw calls for service nearly double for fireworks complaints from 2019 to 2020, according to data from the Waterloo Police Department.

-Police Chief Joel Fitzgerald said officers are "stretched very, very thin" with the heightened service calls near Fourth of July.
+Police Chief Joel Fitzgerald said officers are "stretched very, very thin" with heightened service calls near Fourth of July.
 In 2019, the city saw 320 calls for service about fireworks.
-After lifting the ban and allowing fireworks, 2020 saw 686 calls for service about fireworks.
+After lifting the ban, 2020 saw 686 calls.
 Only one citation was issued.
 The data includes calls that fall outside the partial window of legality July 3-5.

 He said the likelihood of catching someone shooting off fireworks or having neighbors cooperate as witnesses is "low."